JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 The links to Julia files are determined from the docsystem, and point to where the code was loaded from (e.g. for a development dependency of the environment, they come from the `Pkg.develop`ed path; but for normal `Pkg.add` dependencies the source files are usually in `~/.julia/packages`).

 In most cases, for both Markdown and Julia files, the files Documenter is concerned about are located in the currently checked out Git repository that contains the Documenter `make.jl` script (e.g. the locally checked out package repository).
-However, sometimes it may also be outside of that repository (in a different repository or not), or in a different repository, but one that is checked out in a subdirectory of the current repository.
-It may also be that the destination file is not within a checked out Git repository at all (e.g. if you're trying to build the documentation of a release tarball).
+However, sometimes they may also be in a different repository (either in a subdirectory of or outside of the primary repository), or even in a non-Git directory outside of the primary repository (e.g. if you're trying to build the documentation of a release tarball).

 To handle those cases, the `remotes` keyword to [`makedocs`](@ref) can be used to set up a `local directory => remote repository` mapping for local file system paths.
 The local directory is assumed to correspond to the root of the Git repository, and any subpath within that directory is then resolved to the corresponding path in the remote repository.
 If there are nested `remotes` configured, Documenter will use the one that matches first as it walks up the directory tree from the original path.

-As the most common case is a locally checked out Git repository cloned from GitHub, Documenter will also try to determine such remotes automatically.
+As the common case is a locally checked out Git repository cloned from GitHub, Documenter will also try to determine such remotes automatically.
 This is done regardless whether any additional remotes have been specified with `remotes` or not.

 * When Documenter walks up the directory tree, it checks whether the directory is a root of a Git repository (by looking for the presence of a `.git` directory or file).